 Medicaid OPPS fee schedule rates are the same for both governmental and private providers of hospital outpatient services.
-The MS Medicaid OPPS fee schedule is set and updated each year as of July 1 and is effective for services provided on or after that date.
+The MS Medicaid OPPS fee schedule is set and as of July 1, 2021 and is effective for services provided on or after that date.

 The hourly fee for observation is calculated based on the relative weight for the Medicare APC which corresponds with comprehensive observation services multiplied by the SFY18 Jackson, MS Medicare conversion factor divided by the twenty-three (23) maximum payable hours.
-The MS Medicaid OPPS fee schedule is set and updated each year as of July 1 and is effective for services provided on or after that date.
+The MS Medicaid OPPS fee schedule is set as of July 1, 2021 and is effective for services provided on or after that date.
 All fees are published on the agency's website at medicaid.ms.gov/providers/fee-schedules-and-rates/.